JUNJIE99/VISTA_Evaluation_FineTuning/README.md

     </a>
 </p>

-This repository contains the evaluation code and datasets for reproducing the results presented in the ACL 2024 paper, [VISTA: Visualized Text Embedding For Universal Multi-Modal Retrieval](https://arxiv.org/abs/2406.04292).
+This repository contains the evaluation code, fine-tuning code and datasets for reproducing the results presented in the ACL 2024 paper, [VISTA: Visualized Text Embedding For Universal Multi-Modal Retrieval](https://arxiv.org/abs/2406.04292).
 The original code of VISTA (also known as Visualized BGE) can be found in [FlagEmbedding](https://github.com/FlagOpen/FlagEmbedding/tree/master/FlagEmbedding/visual).

 ### Usage